jdyver/kudo-kafka-konvoy-demo/README.md

 On the left nav bar, hover over the "+" icon and select "Import".

 The JSON for the Kafka dashboard can be found [here](https://raw.githubusercontent.com/kudobuilder/operators/master/repository/kafka/docs/v0.2/resources/grafana-dashboard.json).
-Then select the 'Prometheus' option in the drop down at the bottom and select "Import".
+Copy that json, then select the 'Prometheus' option in the drop down at the bottom and select "Import".